-As part of this it was proposed that Council supports Brain Injury Awareness week from 11 to 17 May 2022 with a range of activity including a light up of civic buildings on Wednesday 11 May 2022.
+As part of this it is proposed that Council supports Brain Injury Awareness week from 11 to 17 May 2022 with a range of activity including a light up of civic buildings on Wednesday 11 May 2022.

-Proposed by Councillor Ross Seconded by Councillor McClelland and agreed that partnership work with Brain Injury Matters to assist, support and inform Council's consideration of the needs of those with hidden disabilities, including participation in Brain Injury Matters Week from 11 to 17 May 2022, be approved.
+RECOMMENDATION: that partnership work with Brain Injury Matters to assist, support and inform Council's consideration of the needs of those with hidden disabilities, including participation in Brain Injury Matters Week from 11 to 17 May 2022, be approved.